Lena Constante: Biography

-"I did not know [Lucreţiu Pătrăşcanu] too well.
+"I did not know [Lucrețiu Pătrășcanu] too well.
 It was not [because of] him that I went to jail.
-Neither was it [because of] Mrs. Elena [Pătrăşcanu].
+Neither was it [because of] Mrs. Elena [Pătrășcanu].
 His friend, Belu Zilber, made us go to jail, me and my husband.
 Zilber was never pleased with all the things he kept inventing in his confessions and he would concoct some stuff that aimed to please the interrogators.
 To please [Gheorghiu-]Dej."

 For much of her time in prison, Constante was kept in virtually complete solitude, a special regime which she later attributed to her earlier refusal to confess.
 Repeatedly beaten and again tortured during her stay in special prisons for women, she much later confessed that she was never able to forgive the people responsible for her plight.
 She was freed in 1962; in 1963, she married Brauner, who had also been released.
 They both were rehabilitated during Nicolae Ceauşescu's campaign of reviewing Romania's history under Gheorghiu-Dej (1968).

 Constante exhibited her works on two other occasions (in 1970 and 1971, both centered on tapestry and collage art).